bevy-cheatbook/bevy-cheatbook/src/programming/intro-code.md

 [Exclusive][cb::exclusive] systems provide you with a way to get [full direct access][cb::world] to the ECS [`World`][cb::World].
 They cannot run in parallel with other systems, because they can access anything and do anything.
-Sometimes, you might need this additonal power.
+Sometimes, you might need this additional power.

 ```rust,no_run,noplayground
 {{#include ../code013/src/programming/intro_code.rs:exclusive}}